-Every song has a specific reason to be in this playlist, and I am trying to explain the reason for each song, in its original language.
+Every song has a specific reason to be in this playlist, and below I am explaining why.

 I decided, with a lot of struggle, to narrow down the selection to only one song for every artist, with very few special exceptions.
 I did it because I really wanted to identify the music which changed my life in some way or mark a milestone in my growth and evolution.